SMU Mustangs women's volleyball: 2024 Season

 SMU knocked off 2nd-ranked Nebraska at Moody Coliseum and then SMU defeated 18th-ranked Baylor.

 SMU was ranked in top 25 checking at 22 in American Volleyball Coaches Association (AVCA) Coaches Poll for the first time in program history.
 On October 12, 2024, SMU knocked off 1st-ranked Pitt giving both Nebraska and Pittsburgh their only loss.
 They defeated Wichita State in the 1st round of the NCAA tournament before falling in the 2nd round to Missouri.

 2025 Season

-SMU Achieved highest ranking of 10 AVCA Poll in program History.
+SMU Achieved highest ranking of 10 AVCA Poll in program History..SMU was ranked as 2nd seed in the 2025 NCAA Division I women's volleyball tournament and lost in quarterfinals to Purdue.

+2026 Season

+SMU started the season Strong with a win over Current Champion Texas A&M.SMU Participated in the first Volleyball Event Spikes Under the Lights to be held in NFL Stadium.
+SMU also defeated Texas just for 2nd time in program history.
+SMU won over 3rd ranked Kentucky.SMU Achieved highest ranking in program History as number 5.